-If you have read my marine thread page, you know that this is a super important feature on your new boat cover.
+If you have read my marine thread page, you know that this is a super important feature on your new, cheap boat cover.
 It’s important that your new boat cover is stitched with a UV Polyester marine thread.
 This is a bit tricky, because not all manufacturers reveal what type of thread they use.

 Taylor Mades Trailerite® boat covers are the first and only production boat cover that I am aware of that is stitched in Tenara® thread.
 This is a lifetime thread you will never have to worry about.

 When shopping for boat covers, you may see the term "anti-wicking".
 It means that when the thread is wet, it expands into the hole thus keeping water from dripping through the needle hole and eliminating wicking of the thread.

-Lock Stitch - The stitch made by your typical industrial sewing machine and is used in many cheap production boat covers.
+Lock Stitch - The stitch made by your typical industrial sewing machine and is used in production of many cheap boat covers.
 This type of stitch uses thread coming from the top of the machine and from the bobbin.
 It won’t do a continuous unraveling like the chain stitch.

 Chain Stitch – A series of loop stitches joined to form a chain.

 Overlock Stitch – This serge stitch seals the raw edge of the fabric on the inside and keeps the fabric from fraying

 When buying a cheap boat cover look for double stitching on the join seams.

 I prefer lock stitch over chain stitch, because when a thread breaks on a chain stitch you run the risk of continuous unraveling.
 Picture the top of a dog food bag and how if you pull it a certain way it unravels all the way across the bag.

 Boat covers need venting, especially in the south.
 Below are a couple of vent types you will see.
 Both allow circulation of air under your boat cover and cut down on mold and mildew.

 Plastic scoop sew-in style - can be sewn in anywhere to help air move underneath the cover.